 Monitor Financial Accounts and Credit Scores

 One of the best practices to prevent a data breach is to keep an eye on your finances and credit score.
 You can always tell when something is off by looking at your balances.
-If you’re the victim of a data breach, bad actors may attempt using your identity to fraudulently apply for credit.
+If you’re the victim of a data breach, bad actors may attempt to use your identity to fraudulently apply for credit.

 Store Files Securely